Katharine McPhee Struts Her Barely-There Bikini While Yachting With Beau David Foster In Italy

 According to the Daily Mail, Katharine McPhee — who will soon be starring in the musical version of the film, Waitress, on Broadway from July 5 to August 19 — posted some photos of herself on a yacht vacation in Italy with her composer beau, wherein she wore a barely-there black string bikini to flaunt her slamming curves.

-Telling her followers that she “wasn’t Kourtney Kardashian” — a reference to the eldest Kardashian sister who is also vacationing in Italy — but that we can all “aspire to be her,” the American Idol alum posted her photos with the beautiful island of Capri in the back.
+Telling her followers that she “wasn’t Kourtney Kardashian,” a reference to the eldest Kardashian sister who is also vacationing in Italy, but that we can all “aspire to be her,” the American Idol alum posted her photos with the beautiful island of Capri in the background.
 She paired her black string bikini top with a black-and-white boy-short cut bikini bottom and completed the look with a pair of oversized sunglasses.

 Check out some of the pictures, in which you can clearly see David Foster in the background, below.